arbor-sim/arbor/doc/fileformat/neuroml.rst

    "NeuroML2", "``nml``", "✓", "✗"

-Arbor offers limited support for models described in `NeuroML version 2 <https://neuroml.org/neuromlv2>`_.
+Arbor offers limited support for models described in `NeuroML version 2
-This is not built by default (see :ref:`NeuroML support <install-neuroml>` for instructions on how to build Arbor with NeuroML).
+<https://neuroml.org/neuromlv2>`_.
+Arbor is able to parse and check the validity

-Once support is enabled, Arbor is able to parse and check the validity of morphologies described in NeuroML files, and present the encoded data to the user.
+of morphologies described in NeuroML files, and present the encoded data to the user.
 This is more than a simple `segment tree`.

 NeuroML can encode in the same file multiple top-level morphologies, as well as cells: